 3Spotlight on insurance requirements for Canada

 Canada takes insurance requirements very seriously, and rightly so.
-It is one of the destinations where proof of insurance will have to be shown upon arrival—have it ready or else your Working Holiday permit won’t be issued!
+It is one of the destinations where proof of insurance will have to be shown upon arrival—have it ready or else your IEC permit won’t be issued!
+This is the case for all three IEC categories.

-Canada also keeps a close eye on the duration of your coverage.
+Canada keeps a close eye on the duration of your coverage.
 If you applied for a 12- or 24-month Working Holiday permit, buy coverage for the entire duration of your stay, i.e. one or two years.
 Otherwise, you will be issued a Working Holiday permit that expires when your insurance coverage expires.
-For instance, if you’re buying travel insurance for six months, you will be issued a six-month Working Holiday permit.
-“I was planning to renew my insurance coverage during my trip!” isn’t a valid excuse to get a longer permit.

 The Government of Canada is very clear when it comes to insurance requirements: